eggrollofchaos/i_spy_etf_price_predictions/README.md

 - Additional _time series_ **modeling** can be built using TBATS, Facebook Prophet.
 We can also explore _neural networks_ such as LSTM, RNN, CNN to model and predict on SPY closing price.
 Initial results on _logistic regression_ has shown some promise, and we can delve into that as well.
 - We can build a **web-scraping tool** to gather and anayze _market sentiment_ on Twitter, Reddit, etc.
 - Using available libraries as well as creating our own, we can plot and incorporate **technical indicators** such as MACD, RSI, Bollinger Bands, Support/Resistance, Stochastic, CCI, OBV, and Elliot Wave Analysis into our model.
 - Finally, we can create a **real-time model** that will automatically fetch and run models on each new observation (i.e. every new price).
-We can then build a _web app_ to allow us to access these predictions on the fly.
+We can then build a _web app_ to allow us to access prediction results as well as run models on demand from any browser.
 - Trade on it!
 By using the TD Ameritrade API, we can **algorithmically trade** based on our model predictions.
 And, this can be done with shorter time windows.
 Instead of taking the `Close` at EOD, we can take price snapshots throughout the day.
 Rather than making a comparison once a day and potentially trading on that comparison, we can algorithmically trade throughout the day.

 ## Repository Structure